freeCodeCamp/guide/src/pages/bootstrap/bootstrap-buttons/index.md

 #### Bootstrap Button Class List:
 This is a list of the CSS classes that bootstrap provides for buttons.

-`.btn` This is bootstrap's basic button.
+`.btn` This is bootstrap's basic button,which only use to give a shape of button.

 <button type="button" class="btn">Basic</button>